 BOARD OF TRUSTEES

-Youth Connect South West is an independent non profit charity supporting young people in Bath and North East Somerset.
+Youth Connect South West is an independent non profit charity supporting young people in Bath and North East Somerset and beyond.
 We provide both universal and individual support for young people.
 We offer a range of opportunities including youth work, 1-1 targeted support and careers advice and guidance.
 As new charity we have a brand new board of trustees too.
 They bring with them a wide range of skills and expertise.
 Our trustees approve our operational plan, set budgets, provide reports and annual accounts.
 Trustees are elected each year at our Annual General meeting.